watty62/SOD/README.md

 Where the items in the list below are starred, it indicates that they have some or all of their open data on the Statistics portal, above.
 Otherwise, I have found no open data for them.

 - Food Standards Scotland
-- __ National Records of Scotland * __
+- National Records of Scotland __*__
 - Office of the Scottish Charity Regulator
 - Registers of Scotland
-- __ Revenue Scotland * __
+- Revenue Scotland __*__
 - Scottish Courts and Tribunals Service
 - Scottish Fiscal Commission
 - Scottish Housing Regulator

-The Office of the Scottish Charity Regulator does allow a download of data, but the condictions means that it is not strictly Open Data.
+The Office of the Scottish Charity Regulator does allow a download of data, but the conditions attached to it means that it is not strictly Open Data.
 See: [https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download](https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download)

 #### Executive NDPBs